Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 560 should theoretically be quite a bit faster than the Radeon R7 250 in general. (explain)
+Memory BandwidthIn theory, the Radeon RX 560 should be quite a bit faster than the Radeon R7 250 in general. (explain)

-Texel RateThe Radeon RX 560 will be quite a bit (about 213%) better at AF than the Radeon R7 250. (explain)
+Texel RateThe Radeon RX 560 will be a lot (more or less 213%) more effective at texture filtering than the Radeon R7 250. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon RX 560 is the winner, by a large margin. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon RX 560 is superior to the Radeon R7 250, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison